tboquet/python-alp/README.rst

     alp --verbose status /path/to/a/directory

-Log in to the Jupyter notebook you just launched in your browser @ `localhost:440` using the password `default`.
+Log in to the Jupyter notebook you just launched in your browser @ :code:`localhost:440` using the password :code:`default`.

 Launch some experiments!